kmolima/kpi_engine/README.md

 ## Time-bounded KPI Metamodel (The Quality Definition in the framework)
-Key Performance Indicators (KPI) for the platform with a focus on monitoring data quality.
+Key Performance Indicators (KPI) for the platform measured runtime metrics.

+Models instances with a focus on monitoring marine data quality are available [under the models folder](models/).

 ![KPI Metamodel](/img/timedKpi-diag.jpeg "Ecore Diagram")